 The fall season is upon us, and you know what that means: NEW TV SHOWS!
 All of the networks – in some no doubt cahootish plan – have agreed to push back most of the premieres to the end of September and October, so even though the leaves are falling, some of the new shows haven’t even started yet.
 And some of them have only aired an episode or two, some of them like Arrow, which premiered last Wednesday evening (lined up with Supernatural), on the CW.

-At the risk of some extraordinarily unnecessary preambling, let me say that I feel like there are some people who really turn their noses down at the CW’s programming, and I can understand why a network that has never won an Emmy, a network known for Twilight rip-offs like The Vampire Diaries (a misconception!) and oversexed soaps like Gossip Girl, doesn’t get a lot of respect.
-And I can admit that it takes a certain kind of person to deal with the fan-pandering, low-budget, and countless seasons that accompany many CW shows.
+At the risk of some extraordinarily unnecessary preambling, let me say that I feel like there are some people who really turn their noses down at the CW’s programming, and I can understand why a network that has never won an Emmy, a network known for perceived Twilight rip-offs like The Vampire Diaries (a misconception!) and oversexed trashy soaps like Gossip Girl, doesn’t get a lot of respect.
+And I can admit that it takes a certain kind of person to deal with the fan-pandering, lower-budget, and countless seasons that accompany many CW shows.
 But that doesn’t mean that a CW show can’t be enjoyable.
 But yes, they’re often referred to as guilty pleasures.
 (Though not by me.
 When I call something a “guilty pleasure”, I actually feel guilty about it, and in fact you’ll never hear me call it that, because I’ll be far too ashamed of it to be telling you about it)

 Now I don’t appreciate snobbery in any form – particularly music snobs and movie snobs – but I’ll admit to being a bit of a TV snob myself.
-I don’t watch any reality programming or game shows (unless you count Saturday Night Live, The Daily Show, The Colbert Report, and Jeopardy), and I’ll try not to judge you if you watch a lot of MTV, but I’ll fail.
+I don’t watch any reality programming or game shows (unless you count Saturday Night Live, The Daily Show, The Colbert Report, and Jeopardy), and I’ll try not to judge you if you watch a lot of MTV, but I’ll probably fail.
 (Teen Wolf excepted, obviously.)

 My point is, just because Arrow is on the CW, doesn’t mean that it’s actually crap.
 No, it’s not the same show that it would be on AMC or HBO.
 But the CW does its best, and if one thing can be said for them, it’s that their casts are pretty darn freaking hot, so there’s always that.